Guy Jutras

-Guy Jutras (born March 22, 1931) is a Canadian former boxing referee and boxing judge.
+Guy Joseph Jutras (March 22, 1931 – April 3, 2026) was a Canadian boxing referee and judge.
 He was inducted into the International Boxing Hall of Fame in 2019.

 Early life

-Guy Joseph Jutras was born on March 22, 1931, in Montreal, Quebec, Canada.
+Guy Joseph Jutras was born on March 22, 1931, in Montreal, Canada.

 Amateur boxing career

 Jutras, who grew up without a father in Montreal's east end, was known for his street fighting.
 He found discipline in Montreal's amateur boxing scene before joining the Royal Canadian Navy.

 He earned back-to-back amateur titles, winning the 1950 Maritime Provinces Golden Gloves and the 1951 Royal Canadian Navy welterweight championship.

 Professional career

 Boxer

 His professional debut came on September 29, 1952.
 He fought four of his five professional bouts within a five-week span at the Valley Arena Gardens, winning three by knockout.

 He used earnings from professional boxing to pay for his college education.
-At Springfield College in Massachusetts, Sutras studied to become a physical education teacher.
+At Springfield College in Massachusetts, Jutras studied to become a physical education teacher.
 After graduating from Springfield with a B.Sc. degree in 1955, he made his way back to Montreal.
 His mother, the first female broker in Quebec, provided his education in the insurance industry.
 He began working for an insurance company, a position he held for 17 years.
 While working in insurance, he maintained a strong love for boxing and began refereeing amateur fights.